jeanquark/sentinelBanSuspend/readme.md

-# Sentinel 2 extended with ban/suspend features and OAuth service
+# Sentinel 2 extended with ban/suspend features

 This repo adds a couple of useful features to the [Sentinel 2](https://cartalyst.com/manual/sentinel/2.0) authorization and authentication package for [Laravel 5.2](https://laravel.com/docs/5.2).
-There are 3 of them:
+To see the full explanation, head over to [this](http://www.jm.kleger.com/add-suspend-and-ban-features-to-sentinel-2) article.

-1. You can ban a registered user to prevent her from signing in to your application
+1. You can ban an abusive registered user to prevent her from signing in to your application
 2. You can suspend a registered user for a given time period
-3. You make it possible for a new user to register and sign in to your application via third party websites like Google, Facebook, Github or LinkedIn

 Wanna give it a shot?
 Follow the (very straightforward) installation process and get up and running with a fully functional access control service.